The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Introduction

-However, there are numerous other possible mechanisms for fueling accretion onto black holes and thereby AGN activity.
-Alternative mechanisms that can funnel gas toward the centers of galaxies have been identified, including secular processes such as bar instabilities \citep{Kormendy2004} and violently unstable and/or clumpy disks \citep{Dekel2009,Bournaud2011}.
-Recycled gas from the evolution of stars in the galaxy's nucleus can fuel significant AGN activity \citep{Ciotti1997,Ciotti2007}.
+However, there are numerous other possible mechanisms for fueling accretion onto black holes and, thereby AGN activity.
+Alternative mechanisms that can funnel gas towards the centres of galaxies have been identified, including secular processes such as bar instabilities \citep{Kormendy2004,Hirschmann2012a} and violently unstable and/or clumpy disks \citep{Dekel2009,Bournaud2011,Mullaney2012a}.
+In addition, recycled gas from the evolution of stars in the galaxy's nucleus can fuel significant AGN activity \citep{Ciotti1997,Ciotti2007}.
 Cooling flows from the hot halo are another proposed fueling mechanism \citep{Nulsen2000}.
-Indeed, recent work using high resolution simulations of massive ellipticals have highlighted the importance of cooling flows fueled by stellar evolution in generating AGN outbursts \citep{Gan2019,Pellegrini2020,Gan2020}.
+Recent work using high-resolution simulations of massive ellipticals has highlighted the importance of cooling flows fueled by stellar evolution in generating AGN outbursts \citep{Gan2019,Pellegrini2020,Gan2020}.